 To completely avoid the threats you can change the entire URL of your page.
 The WordPress security plug-in allows you to completely change the URL of your site.
 You can come up with your own phrases in the URL and this makes your WordPress site more user-friendly and safe and will cut down the attacks.

 You can track the hacker's work by keeping a tab on your error logs.
 The 404 error shows who tried to reach your page and got the 404 error log.
 This is a good way to find the stuff that is been broken on your WordPress site and then you can fix it.
 But eventually, if you see a lot of 404 error logs on your page, then it indicates something that is not broken but it shows you the numbers of spammers and hackers trying to get into your site looking for the stuff.
 It is something like a predator checking the fence again and again to find a way through which it can breakthrough.
 The WordPress security plug-in allows you to keep a tab on the 404 errors and it lets you check on the specific user that is racking up the 404 error.
 With the help of this, you can lock down the user showing 404 errors too many times.

 Finding The Problems

 As they say, prevention is better than cure.
 Keeping an eye on your WordPress site and looking out for anything that looks out unusual, helps.
 Keeping a tab on the 404 errors is a good step to start with another good method is to look out for files that are being changed on the server.

-The WordPress security plug-in monitors your files and notifies you with any shortcomings and when the things get changed.
-You can even manage the list by including and excluding certain files and directories that gets changed on regular basis.
-Changing files can be notified when you make any updates or the edits in it, but if you get a notification about the changing when you haven’t done anything in the file, then you better check it for the errors and hacks.
-Detection is a crucial step in the WordPress security and always tries and figures out the malicious attacks on your site and stop themes soon as you can.
+The WordPress security plug-in monitors your files and notifies you of any shortcomings and when things get changed.
+You can even manage the list by including and excluding certain files and directories that get changed on regular basis.
+Changing files can be notified when you make any updates or edits in it, but if you get a notification about the changing when you haven’t done anything in the file, then you better check it for the errors and hacks.
+Detection is a crucial step in WordPress security and always tries and figure out the malicious attacks on your site and stop themes soon as you can.